regilero/regilero.github.com/_posts/2016-06-10-security_play_with_implicit_html_and_closing_divs.markdown

 ## Why?

-Have you ever wondered why you cannot enter any HTML on Facebook?
-It seems so easy on a lot of website to contribute with a small HTML subset, why don't they allow it?
+Have you ever wondered why you cannot post any HTML on Facebook?
+It seems so easy on a lot of websites to submit content containing a small HTML subset, why doesn't Facebook allow it?

-Or maybe you knew that it was possible in Facebook Notes, before April 2014, you had a little rich text editor where you could enter some HTML tags (both in wysiwyg and raw mode).
-But, you cannot do that anymore, you are enforced in wysiwyg mode, and even using the API you will see that the very small part of HTML you can use will always be very very clean.
+Or maybe you knew that it was possible in Facebook Notes, before April 2014.
+You had a little rich text editor where you could type in some HTML tags (both in wysiwyg and raw mode).
+But you cannot do that anymore.
+Now you are forced to use the wysiwyg mode and even using the API you will see that the very small part of HTML you can use will always be very very clean.
 Very few nested levels, very strict opening/closing policy for tags, no attributes, etc.